dewanhimanshu/dewanhimanshu/README.md

 ### I'm Himanshu Dewan Student at 👨‍💻 Department of Computer Science , University of Delhi Pursuing MCA.
 I am a tech  enthusiast and I am also full stack web developer
 -------

 ## 🧐 About

 - 🔭 I’m currently working on Ruby on Rails
 - 🌱 I’m currently learning PWA and Data Structures and Algorithms
-- 👯 I’m looking to collaborate on Cross Platflorm App developments and PWA
+- 👯 I’m looking to collaborate on Java and Data Structures and Algorithms
 - 🌱 I’m Goolge Developers Student Club Lead at my College.